apache/spark/docs/apache-airflow/tutorial.rst

 the context of this script.
 Different tasks run on different workers at different points in time, which means that this script cannot be used to cross communicate between tasks.
-Note that for this purpose we have a more advanced feature called :ref:`XComs <concepts:xcom>`.
+Note that for this purpose we have a more advanced feature called :doc:`/concepts/xcoms`.

 People sometimes think of the DAG definition file as a place where they can do some actual data processing - that is not the case at all!